logicplace/pm-dev-docs/S1C88_InstructionSet.md

   PC ← PC + Bytes
   NB ← CB

-X ⇒ jump:
+X ⇒ fun:
   if X then
-    jump
+    fun
   else
     skip
   end

+PUSH CB:
+  SP ← SP - 1
+  [CB] ← CB

+PUSH PC:
+  SP ← SP - 2
+  [SP] ← PC

+POP CB:
+  CB ← [SP]
+  SP ← SP + 1

+POP PC:
+  PC ← [SP]
+  SP ← SP + 2
 ```

-Where `jump` is defined in each section below and the first operation of `skip` is the same as any execution, and is only added for explicitness.
+Where `fun` is the name of some function and is defined in each section below
+and the first operation of `skip` is the same as any execution, simply added for explicitness.

+Cycles may be specified as `t : f`
+where `t` is the cycle count for if the condition was true
+and `f` is the cycle count for if the condition was false.

 ### **JRS**: Relative short jump

-In the below operations, we define the following functions:
+In the below operations, we define the following additional function:

 ```
 jump: